0-theone/power-flights/README.md

 - Local node version: v18.12.1

-- As your data structure always has a round trip within a slice, I considered the combination of the two (outbound and return) as an identifier.
+- As the data structure always has a round trip within a slice, I considered the combination of the two (outbound and return) as an identifier.

 The remove duplicates function could also be done in the following way: